Skip to Main Content

 • Loan forgiveness: Depending on your situation, you might qualify for student loan forgiveness programs, such as Public Service Loan Forgiveness or Teacher Loan Forgiveness.

-Private student loan lenders also keep track of your payments and some offer forbearance or deferment as well as refinancing.
+Private student loan lenders also keep track of your payments, and some offer forbearance or deferment as well as refinancing.
 However, they do not offer the same repayment plans as a federal servicer.
-Speak with your lender on what services they offer as it can vary.
+Speak with your lender about what services they offer, as they can vary.

 How do I contact my federal student loan servicer?